Radio City Music Hall: Other design features

 The auditorium's ceiling contains eight telescoping bands, which Haskell described as the "northern lights".
 Each of the bands' edges contains a 2 ft overlap with the next band, placed at 30 ft intervals.
 In Joseph Urban's original plans, the ceiling was to be coffered but, after the cancellation of the Opera House, designers proposed many different designs for the proposed Music Hall's ceiling.
 The current design was put forth by Raymond Hood, who derived his band-system idea from a book that Urban had written.
 The arches are made of plaster and contain ridges every 6 ft.
 The original plans had been to build the arches themselves in a curved shape, but this would have concentrated the sound onto several small spots.
 The walls are covered by intricate fabric silhouette patterns of performers and horses, which were created by Reeves.
 The radiating arches of the proscenium unite the large auditorium, allowing a sense of intimacy and grandeur.
 The ceiling arches also contain grilles that camouflage the air-conditioning system, amplifying equipment, and organ pipes.
 The sound system could be controlled by a light organ in front of the orchestra pit.

 The Great Stage, designed by Peter Clark, measures 66.5 by 144 ft; it is placed within a proscenium arch that resembles a setting sun.
 Roxy reportedly envisioned the sunset design of the stage while traveling home from Europe on an ocean liner.
 There are two stage curtains; the main one is made of steel and asbestos, which can part horizontally, while the plush curtain behind it has several horizontal sections that can be raised or lowered independently of each other.
 The original curtain weighed three tons and measured 112 ft wide by 78 ft tall.
-The center of the stage contains a rotating floor measuring 50 ft across.
-The floor is divided into three sections that can be lowered and raised either separately or in sync.
-The orchestra pit, which could fit 75 musicians, was placed on a "bandwagon" that was lifted from the basement and could move vertically or longitudinally.
+The center of the stage contains turntable measuring 50 ft across.
+The floor is divided into three 70 ft sections that can be lowered and raised either separately or in sync.
+The orchestra pit, which could fit 75 musicians, is placed on a "bandwagon" that can be lifted from the basement and could move vertically or longitudinally.
 The bandwagon could also be lifted to the central opening.
 From the stage, it could be lowered back into the basement or moved to the side.
+In 2001, the stage was designated as a Historic Mechanical Engineering Landmark.

 There is a complex system of indirect cove lighting at the front of the stage, facing the audience.
 When Radio City first opened, it was equipped with all of the newest lighting innovations at the time, including lights that changed colors automatically and adjusted their own brightness based on different lighting levels in the theater.